whyaz/whyaz/README.md

 A website about why we love living and working in Arizona: [why.az](http://why.az/).
 The illustrations on this site are drawn with HTML and CSS.
 Read more about it on meltmedia's blog: [Why WhyAZ?](http://blog.meltmedia.com/2013/08/why-whyaz/)

-# WhyAZ

-A website about why we love living and working in Arizona: [why.az](http://why.az/).
-The illustrations on this site are drawn with HTML and CSS.
-Read more about it on meltmedia's blog: [Why WhyAZ?](http://blog.meltmedia.com/2013/08/why-whyaz/)

 ## Contributing

 Help make WhyAZ even better.